Bloodoff/raidinfo/README.md

 # raidinfo
-Scripts from generate comapt reports for RAID controllers
+Scripts for generating compact reports for RAID controllers
+Supported:
+*Linux SoftRAID
+*3ware (such as 9690SA)